How to Create an Effective Sales Incentives Program

 - A Cameo video from their favorite celebrity that’s shared with the team

-If you want your reps to be more productive at work, why not offer upgrades to their office as an incentive?
+Want your reps to be more productive at work?
+Why not offer upgrades to their office as part of your sales incentive plan?

-This is another option that’s great for remote sales teams since each person has to set up their own office at home and may not be as willing to drop a lot of cash on expensive home office upgrades.
+This is another great option for remote sales teams since each person has to set up their own office at home and may not be as willing to drop a lot of cash on expensive home office upgrades.